If you participated in UIST 2020, then much of how the conference is organized in 2021 will be familiar to you. If not, here’s a quick overview:

 The remainder of this document will cover how to use these technology platforms to get the most out of your conference experience.
 This is a living page, and we expect to update it continuously as the conference gets closer and more details become available.

-If you have already registered for the conference as an ACM member, and as instructed used the e-mail address associated with your ACM account with your registration, then you may already have access to the preprints.
+If you have already registered for the conference as an ACM member, and as instructed used the e-mail address associated with your ACM account with your registration, then you should already have access to the program as a registered attendee.

-You will know that you have access to the preprints when you view a paper in the UIST program and both “preprint” and “Discord” links appear immediately below the paper title.
+You will know that you have registered attendee access when you view a paper in the UIST program and the “Q&A” link appears immediately below the paper title.
 More details about how to navigate the program site can be found below.

 Discord is an online chat platform, similar to Slack, which offers several ways for users to interact in both a synchronous and asynchronous manner.
-It is used at UIST 2021 as the main method for attendees to have conversations, and initially to allow authors and attendees to engage around the preprint paper content.
+It is used at UIST 2021 as the main method for attendees to have conversations and socialize.

 First, you will want to download the Discord software to your device of choice.
 The software is available for multiple platforms and there is also an in-browser version, but we suggest downloading the desktop client for Mac or PC.
 As you will see later, the Discord links available on our Program web site only work with the desktop Discord client.